 During a mobile payment, the customer’s primary account number (PAN) is replaced with a series of random, algorithmically generated numbers (“the token”).
 The token is what’s passed through the various networks needed to process the payment.
 The actual bank data is never exposed.
 (Apple has a great deep dive into Apple Pay’s security features here).

 Additionally, with most mobile payments solutions (Apple Pay and apps on most Android devices), you can activate fingerprint technology as an additional layer of security.
 So even if anyone were to get their hands on your device, it would be extremely difficult for them to access anything meaningful.

 Plus, tokenization makes things easier if your phone is lost or stolen.
 You can have an individual token canceled as opposed to the entire card, eliminating the need to reenter new payment details on all those sites where you’ve set up recurring payments (phone bills, gym memberships, etc).
 Learn more about tokenization.

 Although most consumers have not yet adopted mobile payments, those who have are impressed, citing it as their preferred payment method over credit cards.
 They named convenience, security, speed, and utility as a backup wallet as their top reasons for adoption and continued usage.

 Mobile payments like Apple Pay, Android Pay, and Samsung Pay are not only the most secure payment type but also good for business.
 Of those who use mobile payments, most reported a likelihood to seek out stores that accept the technology.
 They say they tend to spend more (and tip more, in fact) when they’re using mobile wallets to pay.

-It’s easy to get on the mobile payments bandwagon as a small business.
-Square Reader for contactless and chip is easy to set up and retails for just $49.
+It’s easy to get on the mobile payments bandwagon as a small business with Square Reader for contactless and chip.